Plug (fishing): Action

 Classic plugs float on the surface or suspend in the water, but will dive under the surface of the water and swim with a side-to-side wobbling movement (hence the alternative name wobbler) upon retrieval, which usually consists of slow to medium fast reel in.
 This makes the bait seem like a real fish which attracts predatory fish such as bass and pike.
 Plastic plugs can dive to either a very shallow depth, due to a small lip, or to a moderately deep depth (i.e. several meters), due to a large lip.
 The angle of the bib also affects diving depth.
 Sometimes, plugs are named after their diving ability, e.g. "deep-diver" or "shallow-diver".
 Plugs can also be designed to hover (neutral buoyancy), sink slowly, or sink rapidly.
 Some have a small metal ball inside to "rattle" when retrieved.

 Other lures are sometimes generically called plugs or wobblers.
 They come in all different shapes and sizes.
 These plugs are usually made by small companies and cost around twenty dollars.
 Each plug has its own action or has none unless you give it one.
 Wood plugs usually range from between 3/4 oz. and 4 oz.
 The different plugs come in a few basic categories.
 There are surface swimmers, subsurface swimmers, needlefish, poppers, pencil poppers, and darters. they all have their own specific place and time to be fished.

+Types

+Crankbait

+A crankbait has a short, stocky body typically with two treble hooks, but also an elongated elliptical bill that often equals or even exceeds the body length.
+When retrieved, the large bill will cause the lure to pitch down and dive, often accompanied by small, fast side-to-side twitches.
+The rate and depth of the dive depends on the design of the bill and the specific gravity of the lure's body (usually lighter than water).
+The name "crankbait" refers to the steady speed of the fisherman's reel cranking during retrieval, which imparts a linear dive on the lure, until the reeling stops (which causes the lure to float up).

+Crankbaits can be further classified into shallow-diving (or floating) crankbaits, which maintains a shallow depth (a few feet below the water surface) when reeled, and floats to the top if reeling stops; suspending crankbaits, which dive when reeled but will stay at a specific depth when reeling stops; and deep-diving (or sinking) crankbaits, which sink when not being reeled but stay at a consistent depth when reeled.